-- Asking your best customers what they would like to read
+- Asking your best customers what they would like to read or watch

 By using these sources you will find topics to talk about and get your audience to follow you with interest.

 Sometimes we think that everything has been said but surely no one has said it like you.
-You can always offer something new.

-8. Write for others
+8. Collaborate with others

 Then as long as you publish content regularly other people will become interested in what you have to say.